daily-co/daily-precall-react/README.md

 Learn more about Daily Precall React by reading our docs at [TODO].

-# DailyTests
+# Testing
 We've set up automatic tests for the library using Jest and React Testing Library.
-You can run the tests using the following command:
+You can run the tests inside the `daily-precall-react` folder using the following command:

 ```bash
 yarn test